webdriverio/wdio-allure-reporter/README.md

 ```

 `outputDir` defaults to `./allure-results`.
 After a test run is complete, you will find that this directory has been populated with an `.xml` file for each spec, plus a number of `.txt` and `.png` files and other attachments.
 `disableWebdriverStepsReporting` - optional parameter(false by default), in order to log only custom commands to the reporter.
-See 'Add Custom Commands'

 ## Supported Allure API
 * `feature(featureName)` – assign feature to test